 - 1 teaspoon achiote oil, or more to reach desired consistency

 - 40 10-by-5-inch banana leaves

 Note: while there are multiple steps to this recipe, this dish is broken down into workable categories to help you better plan for preparation and cooking.

 Make the Pork Filling

 Gather the ingredients.

-Brown the diced pork in a large nonstick skillet.
+Brown the diced pork in the olive oil in a large nonstick skillet.

-Add the ajíces dulces, onion, recaito, garlic, adobo, oregano, and bay leaf, stirring well. ingredients.
+Add the sweet peppers, chopped onion, recaito, garlic, adobo, oregano, and bay leaf, stirring well.
 Cook until the pork is no longer pink inside.
-Remove the bay leaf and set aside to cool.
+Remove the bay leaf from the mixture and set aside to cool.